20+ Best Sales Engineer Interview Questions & Answers

 7. You have a request for proposal (RFP) and a lab evaluation report that are due tomorrow, and you can’t complete them both.
 How would you handle this situation?

 I would contact my manager and ask for another engineer to take on one of the tasks.
 Note: This is an important question and answer, as sales engineering involves a substantial amount of teamwork.

 8. What do you believe the characteristics of a stellar sales engineer are?

-Dedication, extensive product knowledge, able to implement both sales techniques and engineering skills, willing to put in long hours, and excellent team-building skills.
+Dedication, extensive product knowledge, able to implement both sales techniques and engineering skills, willingness to put in long hours, and excellent team-building skills.

 9. Briefly describe the sales process cycle.

-Prospecting, pre-approach, approach, need assessment, presentation, meeting objections, gaining commitment, and follow-up.
+Prospecting, approach, need assessment, presentation, meeting objections, gaining commitment, and follow-up.

 10. What are your biggest motivators?

 This question is more for the hiring managers than the prospective sales engineer.
 Knowing how to motivate a team of sales engineers is vital, so listen carefully to their answer.
 If they respond well to encouragement, positivity, and teamwork, use those methods to connect once the hiring process is over.

 11. What was the team culture like at your previous company?